hyacinth-project/Cowards/README.md

 # Cowards

-Working list of cowards who have bent the knee to the woke outrage mob.
+Working list of cowards who have bent the knee to woke outrage mobs.
 Open-source -- contributions welcome.
 List is limited to public figures and/or individuals dictating policy of public organizations, corporations, or institutions.

 ### Mike Gundy